sofa-framework/doc/10_Getting_Started/25_Video_Tutorials/20_How_to_compile_a_plugin.md

+---
+title: How to compile a plugin
+---

 In order to develop your own codes, SOFA allows to develop plugins separately from the SOFA open-source core.
 This tutorial shows how to organize and compile one or several plugins outside from SOFA.

 Linux (with SOFA sources)